McKlay/ai-chatbot-engineering/docs/chapter17.md

 You can segment by **auth ID**, **tenant**, or **model used** for powerful filtering.

+**Best Practice:**

+- Anonymize user data before sending to analytics tools to comply with privacy laws (GDPR, CCPA).
+- Use feature flags to track adoption of new chatbot features.

 ---

 ## 3. Error Logging with Sentry